Monster crowd on the streets of London, the terraces of pubs taken by the storm

 These scenes make possible a clear improvement in the health condition of the UK, the most miserable country in Europe with more than 127,000 deaths, under severe imprisonment and massive vaccination.
 The United Kingdom, which was defined for the third time in early January, now has less than 3,000 cases and less than 50 deaths a day.

-The country is actively vaccinating: about 60% of people have the first dose, most of them over the age of 50.
+The country is actively vaccinating: about 60% of people have the first dose, and the majority are over 50 years old.

 Calls with caution

 Despite these improvements, calls were growing cautiously to avoid a resurgence of pollution.
-“Even if we do not know exactly when or to what extent this will be, there will inevitably be a relapse in the number of cases,” warned Peter Harby, a Times radio professor who chairs a panel advising the British government on respiratory viruses (Nervtok).
+“Even if we don’t know exactly when or to what extent this will be, there will inevitably be a relapse in the number of cases,” warned Peter Harby, a Times radio professor.
+NerveTalk).

 With the use of deconfinement not following the same schedule in different block countries of the United Kingdom, indoor catering is planned to reopen in the UK, while hotels, museums, theaters and stadiums stand, with limited capacity.